 The Skill Set of a Communication Graduate

 Studies indicate that we spend anywhere between 50 percent and 80 percent of our workday involved in some sort of communication, whether it’s face-to-face, phone, email, video conference, or yet another form.
-Because this element of business is so visible, it may be easy to assume that a communications degree simply teaches people how to take these essential skills to the proverbial next level.
+Because this element of business is so visible, it may be easy to assume that a communication degree simply teaches people how to take these essential skills to the proverbial next level.
 This assumption, however, sells both the skills and the profession short.

-The most important skill to have in a successful communications career is knowing how to creatively apply the right type of messaging in a specific situation.
+The most important skill to have in a successful communication career is knowing how to creatively apply the right type of messaging in a specific situation.
 Doing so requires having substantial knowledge of traditional and modern communication techniques, the ability to seamlessly adapt strategies and tactics to advanced media trends, a deft understanding of the intended audience, and a capacity for conducting extensive research.

-Why is communications a good major?
-Because being skilled in these areas is an element that can help you excel in the professional realm, both in communications roles and in all sorts of other positions.
+Why is communication a good major?
+Because being skilled in these areas is an element that can help you excel in the professional realm, both in communication roles and in all sorts of other positions.
 It is a skill set that enables you to deliver an organization’s desired messages clearly and correctly, which could ultimately yield positive results with the public or within an organization’s clientele or demographic.